Why is test security important?

 Maintaining the security of your tests, exams and assessments is vital.
 Not only to ensure accurate measurement but also to protect your organization’s intellectual property and brand integrity.
 Perhaps most importantly, there needs to be trust that test results are fair, reliable and valid – and that any credential, certification, license or qualification has been achieved honestly.

 Misconduct can occur in various ways.
 A test taker could gain access to pirated content before a test, copy answers from another test taker, or use a proxy test taker.
 As the technology used by a minority of individuals to commit test fraud advances, the technology used by test providers to prevent and outpace fraud also improves.
-It is our duty as test providers to ensure the validity of all the tests we administer by addressing these security risks.
+It is our duty as test providers to ensure the validity of all the tests we administer by addressing these security risks and identifying security vulnerabilities.
+Additionally, addressing potential security issues early in the process ensures the integrity of test results.

 On this page you will learn: